mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   - right-click to copy which allows having more than one shortcut for the same command

+* Left Nav
+  * contains buttons for major modes
+    * Explorer - for files
+    * Search
+    * Source Control
+    * Debug
+    * Extensions
+  * contains gear icon
+    * click to access Command Palette, Settings, Keyboard Shortcuts, Manage Extensions, User Snippets, Color Theme, File Icon Theme, and Check for Updates...

+* Line Numbers
+  - by default line numbers are on
+  - change by setting "editor.lineNumbers" in user settings
+  - valid values are "on", "off", and "relative"

 * Markdown

   * stays up to date with changes in tab containing raw Markdown